 How does a teenager become a butcher at such a place and what did I learn from my time working there?
 For the first question, ask my dad.
 For the second, I think it’s safe to say that I learned as much working as a butcher as I did in college.

-The most important lesson I learned there is that the experience is just as important as the product.
+The most important lesson I learned there is that the customer experience is just as important as the product.
 This is easy to overlook while organizations focus on product and process, but it can be the most important part of your business plan.
 Marketing’s job isn’t over when the customer comes through the door.
 In some ways it’s just beginning.

 Think about it.

 One of the first lessons at the butcher shop was wrapping orders.
 At the time I didn’t understand why my father made such a big deal about it.
-Finally, he explained that the package that goes out the door is a big part of the experience.
+Finally, he explained that the package that goes out the door is a big part of the customer experience.
 The way it feels in our guest’s hands, the way it looks that afternoon in the refrigerator.
 The appearance, the aroma, the reveal when he first unwraps his roast or chops to start cooking.
 All those moments are an opportunity to reinforce his decision to choose us.
 The challenge is to own as many of those moments as possible.

 Why is that customer in the market in the first place?
 It’s a butcher shop, so the simple answer is for food.
 But probably not because they’re hungry.
 Usually, our customers were preparing a meal to be shared with others, and likely somebody they wanted to impress.